meganno/meganno.githu.io/index.md

 ## Welcome to the MegAnno+ demo

-We provide a pip-installable client library and a demo notebook (add link).
+We provide a pip-installable client library and a demo [notebook](https://github.com/meganno/labeler-client/blob/main/Examples/EACL-Demo.ipynb).
 A Conda environment is strongly recommended; see below for instructions.

 ## **Instructions**